Discrimination in Hiring Practices: What Business Owners Need to Know

 Discrimination in Hiring

 Every person you employ is covered by Equal Employment Opportunity laws, meaning your organization is not permitted to discriminate against employees based on a variety of factors.
 While most employers are well intentioned and do not mean to discriminate, it is important to be aware of the rules governing discrimination so you do not unintentionally run afoul of these protections.
-According to the Equal Employment Opportunity Commission (EEOC), federal law prohibits you from discriminating against employees based on the following factors:
+In general, federal and most state laws prohibit you from discriminating against employees based on the following factors:

 • Age